Azure/azure-sphere-samples/Samples/HTTPS/HTTPS_Curl_Easy/README.md

 ### Download the root CA certificate

 If the website uses SSL, you may need to use a different root CA certificate.
-TO download the certificate from the website, follow these instructions:
+To download the certificate from the website, follow these instructions:

 1. Open the browser and click the Secure icon, which is a padlock in the address bar.
 1. Select Certificate.